“for me, it was never about getting “toned” or “lean.” I just love the feeling of getting stronger every session!”

 Q: Why do you believe it’s so hard for inactive people to get and stay motivated to be active?

 Many people are already aware that they are not getting sufficient physical activity, but they are not driven enough to make a change.
 They lack the self-motivation that was mentioned in the previous question.
-Some people don’t see fitness as high priority, as life is pretty busy enough already.
+Some people don’t see fitness as high priority, life is pretty busy already.

 Some people get into fitness to attain short-term goals such as looking good for a wedding or a beach vacation – goals such as these usually come with no long-term goals, and motivation falls to a negative when these short-term goals have been met, or worse, these goals have been set within an unrealistic time frame and people fail to achieve them, making them feel like a failure so they give up on fitness all together.